- Humanizing Tech Products: Making Technology Feel Truly Human

 3. Creates Emotional Loyalty

-When users feel an emotional bond with a product, they don’t just “use” it—they advocate for it.
-Think of the way iPhone users describe their devices with passion, or how gamers feel a connection to consoles they grew up with.
+Users who feel a bond with a product don’t just use it—they advocate for it. iPhone users, for example, describe their devices with passion, while gamers grow attached to consoles they have used for years.

 4. Improves Everyday Experiences

-Technology should not just solve problems but also enrich daily life.
-Humanizing makes tech products delightful, not just functional.
+Technology should solve problems and enrich daily life.
+Humanizing tech makes products delightful, not just functional.

 The Pillars of Humanizing Technology